 Today, you'll get to visit Iceland's most popular attraction, the Golden Circle.
 This trio of destinations will show you how diverse this little island at the edge of the Arctic Circle can be.

-Your first stop today will be Þingvellir National Park where the Viking settlers founded Iceland’s parliament, Alþingi, over a thousand years ago. Þingvellir is not only a site of great historical importance but also a geographical wonder as the park is neither located on the Eurasian tectonic plate nor the North-American one, but in a rift valley between.
+Your first stop today will be Þingvellir National Park, where the Viking settlers founded Iceland's parliament, Alþingi, over a thousand years ago. Þingvellir is a site of great historical importance and a geographical wonder as the park is neither located on the Eurasian tectonic plate nor the North-American one, but in a rift valley between.

-The plates are slowly moving apart, tearing up the landscape in the process and creating cracks and canyons in the area.
+The plates are slowly moving apart, tearing up the landscape and creating cracks and canyons in the area.
 One of those canyons, Silfra fissure, is filled with crystal clear meltwater from Langjökull glacier.
-Those who have reached the age of 14 can add on a snorkelling tour in the fissure and enjoy the unparalleled visibility of the canyon’s clear waters.
+Those who have reached the age of 14 can add on a snorkeling tour in the fissure and enjoy the unparalleled visibility of the canyon's clear waters.

 Last but not least is the majestic Gullfoss waterfall.
 Once again, the glacier Langjökull has had a helping hand in shaping Iceland's landscape.
 The river Hvítá, fed by this mighty glacier, rushes forth from the highlands before plunging into an ancient canyon, creating this two-tiered waterfall.